MaximVlayen/course_hwswcodesign/content/100_processor/104_crosscomp.md

 {{% /column %}}
 {{% column %}}
-### ... to human-readable
+### ... to FPGA-compatible
-Next to 'decompiling' the binary .elf file to a human-readable it can also be translated to a flat text format.
+Next to 'decompiling' the binary .elf file to a human-readable representation, it can also be translated to a flat text format.
 This can be achieved with a Python script **makehex.py**.

 An option to generate this hex dump is present in the Makefile and the result should look something like this.